cccyz/NIR2RGB/README.md

 ## Optimal LED Spectral Multiplexing for NIR2RGB Translation

-In this short tutorial, we will guide you through setting up the system environment for running the code, which used for nir to rgb translation
+In this short tutorial, we will guide you through setting up the system environment for running the code, which used for NIR-to-RGB translation.

 ### Requirments

-- Hardware: PC with NVIDIA GPU which have more than 8GB memory.
+- *Ubuntu 16.04*
+- *CUDA 9.1*
-- Software: *Ubuntu 16.04*, *CUDA 9.1*, *Anaconda3*, *pytorch 1.7.1*
+- *pytorch 1.7.1*

+### Datasets

+1. We have released our hyperspectral images dataset [IDH](https://drive.google.com/file/d/1qDazg8VAYv8ZKpDfKjIBFiH3IHNPDMbb/view?usp=sharing), the wavelength range from 420nm to 1000nm with 10nm intervals.

+2. If you only want to go through our model, we suggest to download the processed [Dataset](https://drive.google.com/file/d/1IoMJ7a0LidpMywXDmfJa3m8oifGHkq8O/view?usp=sharing) and unzip it into `datasets/`.
+More details see `datasets/readme.txt`.

 ### Training For TLM

-1. Download the [dataset](https://drive.google.com/file/d/1IoMJ7a0LidpMywXDmfJa3m8oifGHkq8O/view?usp=sharing) you want to use and put it into `code/datasets`.
-More details see `data/Datasets/readme.txt`

-2. Start training
+1.
     ```
     python train.py --dataroot path/to/the/datasets/icvl --name experiment_name
     ```

-3. On training image outputs and model are stored in `checkpoints/experiment_name`, if you have multi GPUs, using `--gpu_ids 0` to specify the gpu you want to use.
+2. On training image outputs and model are stored in `checkpoints/experiment_name`, if you have multi GPUs, using `--gpu_ids 0` to specify the gpu you want to use.

 ### Testing